Skip to main content

 Another beautiful Totem Photo by PublicDomainPictures (opens in new tab)

-Totem poles aren’t just art—they’re storytellers.
-Each carved figure represents a powerful spirit or legend, from the cannibalistic giants known as Tsonoqua, to the legendary Thunderbird, said to cause thunder with the flapping of its wings.
-These figures weren’t just stories—they were lessons passed down through generations, embodying the relationship between people and the land.
-Encountering these legends firsthand made me think about the layers of history that exist in every forest and mountain.
+Totem poles are storytellers.
+Each carved figure represents a spirit or legend—the cannibalistic giants known as Tsonoqua, the Thunderbird, said to cause thunder with the flapping of its wings.
+These figures are lessons passed down through generations, carved by people who lived close to the land and took its dangers seriously.
+Seeing them in person changed how I thought about the forests I’d been hiking through.

 Later, I realized that moment on the mountain had planted a seed.
-What if the creatures we’ve always whispered about aren’t just myths, but part of a much larger, hidden world?
-It was an idea that would later grow into the bones of The Vanishing of Jessica Muir, a world where the line between myth and reality begins to blur.
+What if the creatures we’ve always whispered about aren’t myths at all?
+That idea eventually became The Vanishing of Jessica Muir.

 Share: